front-commerce/developers.front-commerce.com/source/docs/advanced/theme/analytics.md

   </script>
   ```

 - Look inside the script itself.
 The script you've been given may be a shortcut and the solution might live in the script itself.
-If this is the case, this means that you can try to dupplicate the scripts content and adapt it to your integration.
+If this is the case, this means that you can try to duplicate the scripts content and adapt it to your integration.
 - If none of the solutions above work, you can always try to load the script several times by adding a `?random=${new Date().getTime()}` at the end of the URL.
 This will trick the browser into thinking they are different scripts and allow you to load it multiple times.

-Implementing a great tagging plan for an eCommerce application is a tough journey.
+Implementing a great tagging plan for an e-commerce application is a tough journey.
 If you have any further questions about how to implement them in Front-Commerce, please [contact us](mailto:contact@front-commerce.com).
 We'll be happy to answer them.